Nadwey/PSMove-Clicker/README.md

 ### Step 2

-Paste the lib file from [there](PSMoveClient_CAPI-Binaries.zip) to build/PSMove_Clicker and also the dll file to your exe folder
+Paste the lib file from [there](PSMoveClient_CAPI-Binaries.zip) somewhere and also the dll file to your exe folder
 Or build PSMoveService yourself
 Or download build of PSMoveService, then generate .lib definition file